 The Committee is a formidable group.
-Its members have helped shaped the Tasmania we love today through protection of our wild places.
-The dream that unites them is to see the original Lake Pedder and her surrounding iconic ecosystems in the South West wilderness restored to its original beauty.
+Its members have helped shaped the Tasmania we love today through the protection of our wild places.
+The dream that unites them is to see the original Lake Pedder and her iconic ecosystems in the Southwest wilderness restored to their original beauty.

 Christine Milne